Zinc pyrithione

 Zinc pyrithione (or pyrithione zinc) is a coordination complex of zinc.
 It has fungistatic (inhibiting the division of fungal cells) and bacteriostatic (inhibiting bacterial cell division) properties and is used in the treatment of seborrhoeic dermatitis and dandruff.

 Structure of the compound

 The pyrithione ligands, which are formally monoanions, are chelated to Zn^{2+} via oxygen and sulfur centers.
 In the crystalline state, zinc pyrithione exists as a centrosymmetric dimer (see figure), where each zinc is bonded to two sulfur and three oxygen centers.
 In solution, however, the dimers dissociate via scission of one Zn-O bond.

 This compound was first described in the 1930s.

 Pyrithione is the conjugate base derived from 2-mercaptopyridine-N-oxide (CAS# 1121-31-9), a derivative of pyridine-N-oxide.

 Uses

 Medicine

 Zinc pyrithione can be used to treat dandruff and seborrhoeic dermatitis.
 It also has antibacterial properties and is effective against many pathogens from the Streptococcus and Staphylococcus genera.
-Its other medical applications include treatments of psoriasis, eczema, ringworm, fungus, athletes foot, dry skin, atopic dermatitis, tinea versicolor, and vitiligo.
+Its other medical applications include treatments of psoriasis, eczema, ringworm, athletes foot, dry skin, atopic dermatitis, tinea versicolor, and vitiligo.